In war-torn Syria, uprising birthplace seethes 10 years on

 Ahmed al-Masalmeh, then 35 and the owner of an electronics shop, was at the Omari Mosque that bloody day.
 He was helping organize protests, bringing in people from neighboring villages.
 He kept at it as rallies spread and more “martyrs” fell.
 When security forces fired on protesters toppling the statue of Hafez Assad in Daraa’s main square, he helped carry away the wounded.
 Eight died that day.

-Al-Masalmeh had thought troops would just use tear gas and rubber bullets against the protests.
-In this age, he thought, Syria’s rulers couldn’t get away with what Hafez Assad had in 1982, killing thousands to crush a revolt in the city of Hama.
+Al-Masalmeh had expected rubber bullets and tear gas against the protests — not gunfire seemingly aimed at the head and chest.
+In this age, he had thought, Syria’s rulers couldn’t get away with what Hafez Assad had in 1982, killing thousands to crush a revolt in the city of Hama.

 “We thought the world has become a small village, with social media and satellite stations,” he told the AP.
 “We never expected the level of killing and brutality and hatred for the people to reach these levels.”